MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 Microsoft Edge natively supports access to CA protected resources on both [managed](#accessing-ca-protected-urls-with-microsoft-edge-on-managed-devices) and [unmanaged](#accessing-ca-protected-urls-with-microsoft-edge-on-byod-using-intune-mam) devices.

 > [!NOTE]
-> Because we've exempted Edge Auth from device-based controls enforcement, there isn't a requirement for manual exclusion while setting up Conditional Access.
-Edge Auth authentication during sign-in is a prerequisite for profile creation in Microsoft Edge.
+> We have exempted Edge Auth from device-based controls enforcement.
+It is no longer necessary to create a manual exclusion for this scope while setting up Conditional Access.
+Edge Auth is a prerequisite for connected profile creation in Microsoft Edge.

 ## Accessing CA protected URLs with Microsoft Edge on managed devices